JacekPierzchlewski/melancholia/docs/index.rst

 .. note::

-    In the current version (v1.0) 'melancholia' supports 1-dimensional and 2-dimensional Numpy arrays.
+    In the current version (v1.0) 'melancholia' supports 1-dimensional and 2-dimensional NumPy arrays.
 1 dimensional arrays can be printed vertically or horizontally.

 .. warning::